zancas/OTF-Magic-Folder-proposal/OTF-LeastAuthority-magic-folders-sustainability.rst

 First, Tahoe-LAFS is a thriving Free and Open Source project which has garnered praise, support, and contributions from many sources (see `Community Interaction`_).
-We expect that the successful completion of the Magic Folders project will stimulate even greater interest from such contributors.
+We expect that the successful completion of the Magic Folders project will stimulate even greater enthusiasm from such contributors.

 Second, LeastAuthority intends to commercialize Magic Folders for profit.
 If that attempt succeeds, LeastAuthority will likely reinvest some of the profit